rboz1/chipseq_nextflow/README.md

 ## About The Project

-This workflow implements a complete ChIP-seq peak calling pipeline.
-It includes data trimming, quality control, alignment, peak calling, annotation, and visualization steps.
+A comprehensive ChIP-seq peak calling and downstream analysis workflow implemented in Nextflow, integrating peak detection, annotation, motif discovery, and functional enrichment with RNA-seq differential expression analysis for biological insights.

 ### Key Features